An Adaptive Parallel Arc-Length Method: Acknowledgments

 \subsection{Strip buckling}

-As a last example, a benchmark problem involving a bifurcation is presented.
-The problem consists of a flat strip that is clamped on one edge and free on all the other, with an in-plane compressive load applied on the free end opposite to the clamped edge, see \cref{fig:beam_case} for the problem set-up and \cite{Pagani2018} for the reference results.
-The ALM that is used is a Crisfield method with $\Psi=0$, with a pre-buckling arc-length of $5\cdot 10^{-5}$, a post-buckling arc-length of $5$ and a tolerance of the APALM of $\varepsilon_l = \varepsilon_u = 10^{-3}$.
-The serial ALM is equipped with an extension for the computation of singular points \cite{Wriggers1988}, see \cite{Verhelst2019} for more details on this implementation.
+The third example involves a benchmark problem consisting of a bifurcation instability.
+The problem consists of a flat strip that is clamped on one edge and free on all the others, with an in-plane compressive load applied on the free end opposite to the clamped edge; see \cref{fig:APALM_beam_case} for the problem set-up and \cite{Pagani2018} for the reference results.
+The ALM that is used is a Crisfield method with $\Psi=0$, with a pre-buckling arc-length of $5\cdot 10^{-5}$, a post-buckling arc-length of $5$, and a tolerance of the APALM of $\varepsilon_l = \varepsilon_u = 10^{-3}$.
+The serial ALM is equipped with an extension for the computation of singular points (Wriggers 1988); see \cite{Verhelst2019} for more details on this implementation.
 Using these methods, an initially flat strip is compressed until the bifurcation point has been computed.
-As soon as the strip becomes unstable, the bifurcation point is computed and a branch switch is performed, marking the transition between the pre-buckling and post-buckling branches.\\
+As soon as the strip becomes unstable, the bifurcation point is computed, and a branch switch is performed, marking the transition between the pre-buckling and post-buckling branches.\\

-The results for the buckled strip are presented in \cref{fig:beam}.
-In this figure, the non-dimensional horizontal and vertical displacements of the end-point are plotted with respect to the non-dimensional applied load.
+The results for the buckled strip are presented in \cref{fig:APALM_beam}.
+In this figure, the non-dimensional horizontal and vertical displacements of the end point are plotted with respect to the non-dimensional applied load.
 In the plots, the pre- and post-buckling branches are plotted separately for clarity, but the branches should obviously be connected at the bifurcation point.
 As can be seen from the results, a rather coarse serial approximation of the post-buckling branch gives a good starting point for a multi-level approximation of the curve, providing additional detail in the sharp corner in $W/L\in[0.7,0.8]$.
 In addition, it can be seen that the pre-buckling branch requires no more levels than the first, as the behaviour there is just a linear axial compression, hence the solution path is straight.\\